Advertisers distorted portrayal of women as needing products to feel and look beautiful distort our realities.

 Do you see where I’m going with this?

 Alex is leaving on his trip.
 His shaving kit contains: yes, a razor and shaving cream, deodorant, a hairbrush, floss and toothpaste.
 That’s it.
 He’s good to go.

 I can’t even change bathrooms with that little amount of stuff.

 Do I need each of these items?
 That depends.
 Frankly, I don’t care anymore what my hair looks like.
 Half-way down my back or three-inches short, I have never, ever been able to control my crazy red—now multi-colored as I refuse to dye it any longer—hair.
 (My Uncle D always asks me what my hair is doing—now.)
 Standing at the mirror, doing the finishing touches, maybe adding some hair spray … I look fabulous.
 Leaving the house, I get in my car, drive to my destination, check the mirror before I get out and, What the heck happened?
 The hair is out of control again.

-As Women in our Society, Advertisers Brainwash Us into Thinking We Need
+As Women, Advertisers Brainwash Us into Thinking We Need

 - Painted toenails (I sometimes do this because I think they look funny when they pop out from beneath bedsheets in the morning– making me laugh).

 - Eyelids in various colors (rarely me).

 - Dyed hair (me until three years ago).